ubc-library-rc/IntroR/content/Concepts.md

 View(X104526_gbrecs_true)
 ```

 Using these code, others can easily import the target data in the URL, much easier than following the series of screenshots in practice 3.
-Such a nuance could also contribute to research reproducibility.
+Such a nuance could also contribute to research transparency and reproducibility.
 Let's paste these code to a script and save it for future use.

 <p align="center">
 <img src="images/save_script.png" width="800" />